Claiming an inheritance

-When a person dies, their estate will be distributed in accordance with their Will.
-If they died without a valid Will, their estate will be distributed in accordance with the rules of intestacy (a set of rules that dictates who will inherit if there is no will).
-So, how you claim your inheritance will depend on the specific circumstances of your situation.
+When a person dies, their estate will be distributed in accordance with their will, or if they died without a valid will the rules of intestacy, So how you claim your inheritance will depend on the specific circumstances of your situation.
 If you require further guidance you can call our free legal helpline on 0333 888 0407 or send us an email.

 How do I claim my inheritance where I am named as a beneficiary in a will?

 If you are named as a beneficiary in a will then the executor(s) has a duty to ensure that you are paid your legacy.
 Bear in mind that administering an estate can take time, so there may be justifiable reasons for a short delay in receiving your inheritance.
 If in doubt, ask for an update and an estimate of when you are likely to receive your legacy.
 If you believe that your share of the estate is being unreasonablly withheld (either intentionally or because of unacceptable delay) you can bring a claim against the executor of the will for not administering the estate in accordance with their legal duties.
-You should never embark on legal proceedings lightly, especially as there is a risk you could be ordered to pay another party's legal costs.
+You should never embark on legal proceedings lightly, especially as there is a risk you could be ordered to pay another party’s legal costs.
 For this reason we would always recommend that you seek professional legal advice from solicitors specialising in inheritance disputes.
-We would also encourage you to act promptly as there are time limits attached to these types of claims.
+We would also encourage you to act promptly.

 How do I claim if there is no will?